Zepoin/zepo-couriers-magento-plugin/README.md

 -	For production environment comment line number number 8 and uncomment line number 10.

-4. Clear the Cache and Run Compilation. - IMPORTANT DO NOT SKIP THIS STEP.
+4. Clear Magento Cache and Run Compilation. - DO NOT SKIP THIS STEP

 5. After you have installed plugin, logout from admin and login again.